-- You own less than 6 rental units.
+- The landlord owns less than 6 rental units.

 What deductions can a landlord make on a tenant’s security deposit?

-The following are the deductions that you can make on a tenant’s deposit.
+The following are the deductions that you can make on a tenant’s security deposit.

-- If the tenant moves out without clearing due rent or utility payments.
+- If the tenant moves out and leaves unpaid rent or utility payments.